kanthi/kanthi.in-blog/content/post/my-laptop-setup.md

 Better Tray icons
 Officcial dark mode

-Computer Hardware : I wish to see bezel less displays on laptop too.
+Computer Hardware : I wish to see real bezel less displays on laptop too.
 At the moment my fav is XPS Developer Edition.
 Unless something better comes

 Mobile Hardware : Been using classic OnePlus One since it lanuched with multiboot.
 Exploring new roms when ever bored with out disturbing primary rom.
 Also I have Netrunner as one of the secondary roms...still yet to explore it completely.
 Having high hopes for next iPhone(8) release.

-My Laptop has a 3G sim slot.....not sure how to use it in Linux
+My Laptop has a 3G sim slot.....not sure how to use it in elementary Linux

-#### Mogrify

-mogrify -path ../PathToFolder/ -format ico -density 600 -define icon:auto-resize=128,64,48,32,16 \*.svg

-#### Caffeine

-When you do not want be disturbed by screen saver etc

-sudo add-apt-repository ppa:caffeine-developers/ppa
+## Clean up!

+As a final step, let’s get rid of packages and software that are not necessary and taking up our precious disk space.

-sudo apt-get update
+    sudo apt-get autoclean
-sudo apt-get install caffeine
+    sudo apt-get clean

 #### Further Elementary OS resources

 Google plus group
 Stack Exchange
 https://www.reddit.com/r/elementaryos/